maciekmm/container-tabs-sidebar/README.md

 ### Manually installing the addon for development purposes

 #### Debugging via npm:
-1. If you have npm installed, you can execute the following command: `npm run dev` a new firefox window should open.
+1. If you have `npm` installed, you can execute the following command: `npm run dev`.
+A Firefox window should open.

 #### Installing as temporary add-on
-1. Clone or download a zip of this repository
+1. Clone or download a zip of this repository.
-3. Otherwise open `about:debugging`
+3. Navigate to `about:debugging`.
-4. Click _Load Temporary Add-on_
+4. Click _Load Temporary Add-on_.
-5. Select manifest.json inside `src` directory
+5. Select manifest.json inside `src` directory.
-5. The addon should load

 ### Opening the sidebar

 In order to open the sidebar click __F2__ button on your keyboard.
 If it doesn't work then open any sidebar (eg. using __Ctrl+b__), and change the sidebar via dropdown menu.

-Action button for opening the sidebar should be implemented in future releases.
+### Customizing containers

+In order to add/remove containers navigate to `about:preferences#containers`.

 ## Appearance modifications